 Check with your doctor right away if you are having unusual weakness of the arms or legs, or a burning, numbness, tingling, or painful sensation in the arms, hands, legs, or feet.
-These could be symptoms of a serious muscle and nerve problem.
+These could be symptoms of a serious nerve problem that can lead to paralysis.

 Serious problems with the adrenal, pituitary, or thyroid glands (hormone glands) may occur while you are receiving this medicine.
 Tell your doctor if you start having continuing or unusual headaches, changes in mood or behavior (eg, being irritable or forgetful), lightheadedness, dizziness, or fainting, unusual sluggishness, or an increase in weight.

 Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other change in vision occurs while you are receiving this medicine.
 Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).